Why Adalo Is Perfect for Airtable Data Sync Apps

 Connecting Adalo to Your Airtable Data Source

 Adalo's External Collections create live API connections that maintain continuous synchronization between your app and Airtable database.
-This feature requires Adalo Professional plan or higher at $52 monthly (annual billing) minimum.
+This feature requires Adalo Professional plan or higher at $36/month—with unlimited usage and no additional charges for app actions.

 Adding External Collections in Adalo